-Last Updated on October 10, 2022 by Editorial Team
+Last Updated on October 20, 2023 by Editorial Team

 Do your students often find trouble with vowel sounds?
 Maybe they use ‘e’ instead of ‘a’, or ‘i’ instead of ‘e’?
 Or they may simply require more practice?
 Teaching vowel sounds can be challenging at times.
-But, there are no shortcuts to this because without differentiating between the vowel sounds, students won’t read, write or even spell words correctly.
+But, there are no shortcuts to this because without differentiating between the vowel sounds, students won’t read, write, or even spell words correctly.

 Fortunately, learning these vowel sounds does not have to be tedious.
 This post will look at some animated, fun, and engaging vowel games that will help your young student master the sounds easily.

-Are games really that needed for learning vowels?
+Are games really needed for learning vowels?

 Vowels are the sounds you make just by flowing air over your vocal cords, and their name comes from the Latin word vox, which means “voice.”
 Linguists believe they don’t require any friction because the sound is produced without the use of the tongue, teeth, or lips.
 To make distinct vowel sounds, you must change the shape of your mouth.